Business Competencies Courses

 Value Analysis

-This 1-day program provides the necessary skills and knowledge for supply management staff to improve written communications.
+This 1-day program provides the skills and knowledge for supply management staff to improve their written communication.
 Examples from standard supply management communications are provided and evaluated.

 As a result of attending this course, participants will be able to: